amc-heme/scExploreR/README.md

   </li>
   <li>
-  B. If setting up locally, enter the path to your object and object-specific config file.
+  If setting up locally, enter the path to your object and object-specific config file.
 Only one object may be viewed at once using this method.

   ```
   scExploreR::run_scExploreR(